 Other Things Worth Visiting Nearby

-Situated on the ground level of the hall and tucked down a corridor to the right as you walk in is the reincarnation of the oldest café in Brisbane – the Shingle Inn.
+Situated on the hall’s ground level and tucked down a corridor to the right as you walk in is the reincarnation of Brisbane’s oldest cafe – the Shingle Inn.
 Originally opened in 1936 on Edward Street, the store was forced to close in 2002 due to city developments but the original store fit out was gifted to the people of Brisbane.
-This now resides within the hall and is a great option for lunch or a coffee.
+It now resides within the hall and is a great option for lunch or a coffee.